Protecting the Spark of Curiosity

 But there’s more that I find wrong with that Robinson quote.
 It seems to me that he (along with many other educators) has the whole thing backwards.
 After suggesting that a child’s curiosity must be sparked by an adult, he dismisses the need for further adult assistance.
 But why would we even want kids to learn without our assistance?
 Why would they not want to have our help and guidance available when they need it?

 If we assume that our children are already curious without needing to create that in them (or to teach them how to learn as others often suggest), then we can respectfully explore the world alongside them, providing assistance as appropriate but always modeling self-directed learning.

-So maybe this quote is a better one: “If you can respect, trust, and protect a child’s curiosity, she will learn from the world, with your assistance when she asks for it.”
+So maybe this quote is a better one: “If you can respect, trust, and protect a child’s curiosity, they will learn from the world, with your assistance when they ask for it.”

-Wendy Priesnitz is Life Learning Magazine's editor, the author of twelve books, a veteran unschooling advocate, and the mother of two adult daughters who learned without school in the 1970s and '80s.
+Wendy Priesnitz is Life Learning Magazine's founder and editor, the author of thirteen books, a veteran unschooling advocate, and the mother of two adult daughters who learned without school in the 1970s and '80s.
 You can learn more about her on her website.